Foods and medicines can change the color of urine. But a color change also could be a sign of disease.

-Orange urine can result from:
+Orange urine can be caused by:

 Blue or green urine can be caused by:

-Brown urine can result from:
+Brown urine can be caused by:

 Your urinary system includes the kidneys, ureters, bladder and urethra.
 The urinary system removes waste from the body through urine.
 The kidneys are located toward the back of the upper abdomen.
 They filter waste and fluid from the blood and produce urine.
 Urine moves from the kidneys through narrow tubes to the bladder.
 These tubes are called the ureters.
 The bladder stores urine until it's time to urinate.
 Urine leaves the body through another small tube called the urethra.